pcjdev/book-summaries/clean-code.md

 > The old man looked at the violinist and the violin tucked under his arm, and said: “Practice, son.
 Practice!”

 ## Chapter 2: Meaningful Names

+Use descriptive, intention-revealing names.

+Use pronounceable and searchable names.

+Use computer science names, whenever possible, like algorithm names, pattern names, math terms, and so forth.
+In the other cases, use names from the problem domain.

+Pick one word for one abstract concept and stick with it.

+The length of a name should correspond to the size of its scope.

+Avoid encodings (hungarian notation, member prefixes, interfaces and implementations prefixes/suffixes).

+Avoid mental mapping.

+Avoid disinformation.

+Avoid using the same word for two purposes.

+Add meaningful context: place names in context for your reader by enclosing them in well-named classes, functions, or namespaces.
+When all else fails, then prefixing the name may be necessary as a last resort.

+Shorter names are generally better than longer ones, so long as they are clear.
+Add no more context to a name than is necessary.

+Don't be afraid to rename things when you feel it's right.

+## Chapter 3: Functions